azureholic/foundry-standard-fdpo/README.md

 ### Create AI Search Index

 The AI Search service can index documents from the "knowledge" container using its managed identity.

+### Build AI Agents

+With capability hosts enabled, you can build AI agents that:
+- Use AI Search for semantic search and retrieval
+- Store files and artifacts in the storage account
+- Persist conversation threads in Cosmos DB

+Access the agents capability through Azure AI Foundry Studio or SDKs using the project's managed identity.

 ## Security Features